zowe/docs-site/versioned_docs/version-v2.18.x/user-guide/api-mediation/configuration-extender-passtickets.md

 <summary> Click here for command details about configuring Zowe to use PassTickets using ACF2. </summary>

+1. Issue a SHOW CLASMAP command in TSO ACF to to identity the 3 character type code associated with APPL.
+Replace 'APL' with the type code listed in the SHOW CLASMAP output:
+        ```
+        SET RESOURCE(APL)
+        RECKEY <applid> ADD(UID(<user>) ALLOW)
+        F ACF2,REBUILD(APL)
+        ```
-1. In your ESM command line interface or other security environment, define the application session key by entering the following commands, if the session key is not already defined.
+2. In your ESM command line interface or other security environment, define the application session key by entering the following commands, if the session key is not already defined.

     ```acf2
         SET PROFILE(PTKTDATA) DIV(SSIGNON)
         INSERT <applid> SSKEY(<key-description>)